 On June 18, 2019, we expanded our collaboration with Ultragenyx and entered into a third amendment (the "Third Amendment") to the Ultragenyx Agreement.
 Pursuant to the Third Amendment, the total number of targets was increased from 10 to 12, and we granted Ultragenyx exclusivity to development targets for four years at no additional cost.
-In connection with the Third Amendment, Ultragenyx purchased 2.4 million shares of our common stock for \$24.0 million and made a one-time upfront payment of \$6.0 million.
-Ultragenyx also received a two-year option to purchase an additional 600,000 shares of our common stock at a price of \$16.00 per share.
+In connection with the Third Amendment, Ultragenyx purchased shares of our common stock and made a one-time upfront payment.
+Ultragenyx also received a two-year option to purchase additional shares of our common stock which they exercised in May of 2020.